 1. Smith Survey MIPS Visor Snow Helmet

-Smith Optics has come a long way since the sixties making their mark in not only eyewear but also protective headwear.
-The Smith Survey MIPS Visor snow helmet is the latest offering with that distinctive Smith style and quality you know you’ll receive in a Smith snow helmet.
+The Smith Survey MIPS Visor snow helmet is a great visor helmet with that distinctive style and quality you know you’ll receive in a Smith helmet.

 The Smith Survey MIPS Visor Ski & Snowboard helmet is ideal for freeride skiers and snowboarders due to its light weight.
 Constructed with In-Mold technology, the polycarbonate shell with EPS liner is complemented by the MIPS Brain Protection System as well as Zonal Koroyd to protect against angled impacts in an accident.

-The soft fleece inner padding provides comfort and warmth when needed and is removable and washable.
-When it gets too warm, the adjustable vents located at the front of the helmet can be opened to allow cooler air to flow through to the rear exhaust vents for optimal air circulation.
+The soft fleece inner padding provides comfort and warmth when you need it and is removable and washable.
+When it gets too warm, the adjustable vents located at the front of your helmet can be opened to allow cooler air to flow through to the rear exhaust vents for optimal air circulation.

-With 4 sizes ranging from 51cm to 67cm, you can use the adjustable dial at the rear of the helmet to further personalize the fit to suit your head size.
+With 4 sizes ranging from 51cm to 67cm (20” – 26.4”), you can use the adjustable dial at the rear of the helmet to further personalize the fit to suit your head size.
+For smaller sizes, see the Smith Survey Jr helmet below.

 Fully certified for wherever you’ll be skiing or cycling, ASTM F2040, CE EN1077, CPSC, and CE EN1078.